CharlieJT/Simon-Memory-Game/README.md

     - **Simon Board Border -** A black border was chosen as a nice seperation between each colour on the board.
 It is also, the colour that was chosen for the original Simon Game.

-    - **Pads -** The pads were styled with the 4 original colours of the game 'green', 'red', 'yellow' and 'blue' just like the original Simon Game.
+    - **Coloured Pads -** The pads were styled with the 4 original colours of the game 'green', 'red', 'yellow' and 'blue' just like the original Simon Game.

     - **Controls Pad -** A white background with black text was chosen as the controls display colours